aws-samples/aws-saas-factory-bootcamp/Lab3.md

 At this point, we have incorporated security at the IAM level by leveraging Cognito's `getCredentialsForIdentity()`, but we have not evaluated if we can circumvent our security measures.
 As we did before, we will **manually override the tenant identifier** to see if we can break tenant isolation.
 This will demonstrate that, so long as the access policies and roles defined previously are properly configured, our **tenant isolation measures can't be defeated** by introducing a tenant different from the authenticated SaaS Identity.

 **Step 1** - As before, we will modify the source code for our latest product manager service and manually inject a tenant identifier.
-In Cloud9 navigate to the `Lab3/Part5/app/source/product-manager/src/` folder and open `server.js` in the editor by double-clicking or right-clicking and selecting **Run**.
+In Cloud9 navigate to the `Lab3/Part5/product-manager/` folder and open `server.js` in the editor by double-clicking or right-clicking and selecting **Open**.

 <p align="center"><img src="./images/lab3/part5/cloud9_open_server.js.png" alt="Lab 3 Part 5 Step 1 Cloud9 Open server.js"/></p>